The-Software-Guild/Workshop-Linux/README.md

 12. cd to `code` dir.
 Read the man for `dif`, search for large files, and use it to compare utils.py and app.py
 - Note: git diff provides a better UX for comparing files, but will only be available if git is installed.
 The `comm` command is another alternative.
-- Note: search for the `<` symbol in the manual to understand which file the difference comes from `diff --speed-large-files utils.py app.py`
+- Note: search for the `<` symbol in the manual to understand which file origined the line difference `diff --speed-large-files utils.py app.py`

 13. What lines of code are repeated in app.py?
 `uniq -d app.py`

 14. In the code direcrory, list all files containing the WHOLE word `hello` (not words containing the string hello, such as nohello)
-- Note: Make sure you read the man for grep and each option `grep -lrw hello .`
+- Note: Make sure you read the man for grep and options `grep -lrw hello .`

-15. Replace the word `hello` (and only the word WHOLE word hello) in the file util.py
+15. Replace the word `hello`(and only the word WHOLE word hello) **to the word new** in the file util.py
 `sed 's/\bhello\b/new/g' util.py`
 - Read the manual for sed (stream editor)
 - Note: You can redirect the output with `>`, or use the `-i` for inplace